-If the Draft Water Bill is implemented as currently drafted, it could eventually expand the competitive market allowing retail competition for all non-household customers as an initial step in opening markets to competition.
+The WA expands the competitive market allowing retail competition for all non-household customers as an initial step in opening markets to competition.
 Ofwat and the UK Environment Agency are considering the introduction of reforms to the regulation of water abstraction licences that would allow the trading of licences.
-Ofwat is also examining the scope for upstream competition in treated water supply and has taken steps to introduce competition into the water supply market through inset appointments and the water supply licensing regime.
+Ofwat is also examining the scope for upstream competition in treated water supply and has already taken steps to introduce competition into the water supply market through inset appointments and the water supply licensing regime.
 In addition, Ofwat or the UK government may take steps that lead to other changes in the structure of the water industry with potentially adverse consequences to Bristol Water.